Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting.md

 $ ./launch.sh
 ```

 You will be asked a series of questions.
-When asked to enter your IP address ,
+When asked to enter your IP address
-please enter the values you provided us when you submitted
+and listening port, please enter the values you provided us when you submitted
-else.

 the KYC form.
 This is crucial, as your node **will not work** with anything
+else.

 Sample instructions to be followed for launch are provided below.

 - launch_docker.sh